jeff-soriano/ora/README.md

 ## Dev Journal

+### May 19, 2025

+- Use react-icons
+- TODO: dark mode toggle, responsive navbar.
+Add tests.
+Get prettier to work

+### May 15, 2025

+- Turn FeatureCards into components

 ### May 14, 2025

 - Modifications to navbar
 - Added initial version of landing page
 - Added additional routes
-- TODO: turn cards on landing page into components, use icons, dark mode toggle, responsive navbar.
-Add tests

 ### May 13, 2025